Antiquities of the Jews: Translations

 In 1602, Thomas Lodge published an English translation of both the Antiquities and the Wars.
 This volume amounted to over 800 pages.

 The first printed edition of Antiquities of the Jews in Greek appeared in 1544.
 Other publications followed—1553 (Antwerp), 1611 and 1634 (Cologne), 1687 (Oxford), 1691 (Leipzig), 1700 (Oxford), 1726 (Leiden), and so on.
 Already in the 15th–16th centuries, Jewish Antiquities was translated into Dutch, French, Italian, German and Spanish.
 The book was published both in modern languages and in Latin.
 The first Russian translation of Jewish Antiquities appeared in 1781.
 The first Italian translation dates to 1549 in Venice.

 One of the best known translations of this work was provided by William Whiston in 1737, which has been in print continuously since then.
 The Loeb Classical Library published a 1926 translation by Henry St. John Thackeray and Ralph Marcus, normally preferred academically.
 A cross-reference apparatus for the works of Josephus and the Biblical canon also exists.

+Analysis

+Fergus Millar assigns exceptional importance to the work.
+In his words, the work has "a claim to be regarded as the most significant single work written in the Roman Empire."
+He bases this assessment on its presentation of the Jewish past as an unbroken historical sequence from the world's creation up to Josephus's own day.
+For Millar, the work exemplifies the unusual survival of Jewish historical consciousness under Roman rule, given that other peoples absorbed into the Greco-Roman world typically saw their identity fade.